-Connections can be established between the encoder and their receivers, including UDP (Unicast), UDP (Multicast), RUDP (Unicast), TCP (Uni-Connection) and TCP (Multi-Connection).
+There are 4 types of connections can be established between the encoder and their receivcers, including UDP (Unicast), UDP (Multicast), TCP (Uni-Connection) and TCP (Multi-Connection).
 Choose a proper one based on your networking conditions.
 By default, TCP (Multi-Connection) is used.

 - UDP (Unicast) indicates that the encoder sends a UDP stream directly to the receiver.
 It is used where lower latency matters.
 And multiple simultaneous streams will work independently for multiple receivers. - UDP (Multicast) indicates that the encoder sends the UDP stream to a multicast group.
 It is used for one-to-many broadcast for lower CPU utilization.
-Parameters in a multicast configuration include: - Multicast IP ranges from 224.0.0.0 to 239.255.255.255. - Subnet Mask can be legitimate value ranging from 255.0.0.0 ~ 255.255.255.252. - Time To Live ranges from 1 to 255.
-The default value is 4. - RUDP (Unicast), Reliable User Datagram Protocol, is a connection-oriented and unicast protocol.
-RUDP helps to maintain the flow control and reliability of data transfer.
-The transmission control algorithms on both sending and receiving sides guarantee the RUDP capable of recovering from data loss, duplication, delay, and as well as reordering. - TCP (Uni-Connection) indicates to establish single TCP connection between the encoder and receiver, and transfer all A/V packets are transferred via one port.
+Parameters in a multicast configuration include: - Multicast IP ranges from 224.0.0.0 to 239.255.255.1. - Subnet Mask can be legitimate value ranging from 255.0.0.0 to 255.255.255.0. - Time To Live ranges from 1 to 255.
+The default value is 4. - TCP (Uni-Connection) indicates to establish single TCP connection between the encoder and receiver, and transfer all A/V packets are transferred via one port.
 Compared with UDP (Unicast) or TCP (Multi-Connection), it has lower CPU utilization.
 It is used where reliable transmission of data matters, which makes it suitable for 4K NDI streams. - TCP (Multi-Connection) indicates to establish multiple TCP connections between the encoder and receivers, but transfer audio packet and video packet via different ports.
 It usually works in a complicated networking studio.
 It is used where reliable transmission of data matters, which makes it suitable for 4K NDI streams.